 - Lastly, press F5 and the following result will appear.

-In this article, I tried to cover the 7 easy ways how to make a cell bigger in Excel.
+In this article, I tried to cover the seven easy ways to make a cell bigger in Excel.
 Hope this article will be helpful to you.
-If you have any further suggestions feel free to share them with us.
-Follow ExcelDemy for more articles like this.
+If you have any further suggestions, feel free to share them with us.